+Support material

+Submit as either URLs or file uploads.

 Provide a short resume and/or artist bio for lead artist(s) and key personnel.

-* PDF or Word doc only.
-5 files maximum.
+PDF or Word doc only in one combined file.
 Maximum file size 2MB.
-CVs must include a contact phone number or email.
+CVs/bios must include a contact phone number or email.

 Provide samples/evidence of recent work by the artist(s) or key personnel engaged in your project.

-This can be writing, images, sound, video, or anything else that you consider best represents the artist’s practice.
+This can be writing, images, weblinks, sound, video, or anything else that you consider best represents the artist’s practice.

-For video, please specify a URL from which the work(s) can be viewed, eg Vimeo, YouTube.
+For video, please specify a URL from which the work(s) can be viewed, eg. Vimeo, YouTube.

 Images